haruki-nikaidou/a-blog/src/content/blog/en/how-fgo-player-plays-ba.md

 When a student's level is lower than the enemy's, damage is reduced by 2% for each level difference, up to a maximum reduction of 60%.

-I guess the level insufficiency mechanic becomes particularly relevant when a new raid difficulty is introduced, as there are few other situations where students' levels fall below enemy levels.
+I guess the level insufficiency mechanic becomes particularly relevant when a new raid difficulty is introduced, as there are few other scenarios where students' levels fall below enemy levels.
 This serves as a special challenge for top players.
 When a new raid difficulty launches, the boss's level always exceeds the maximum student level, making it extremely difficult, conquerable only by top players.
 Achieving a two-digit ranking under these conditions provides them with a significant sense of accomplishment.